-- increased ability to compile global data sets that use MICS and DHS data interchangeably - intensive analytical work made possible by the partnership of UNICEF headquarters data and analytics staff with Program Division staff.
-For example, as a result of more harmonized data sets the average annual number of data-driven analytical publications more than doubled in the period 2011-2013 compared to 2005-2007.
+- increased confidence in the quality of the data (as was reported in the evaluation's cluster 1 report) - increased ability to compile global data sets that use MICS and DHS data interchangeably - intensive analytical work made possible by the partnership of UNICEF/HQ/D&A staff with Program Division staff.
+For example, as a result of more harmonized data sets the average annual number of data-driven analytical publications more than doubled in the period 2011- 2013 compared to 2005-07.
 These publications now moving beyond flagship publications (e.g. State of the World Children, Progress for Children) to cover a more diversified set of themes including birth registration, female genital mutilation/cutting, disparities in sex and adolescents.

-192. The previous evaluation (2008) found data quality issues to be an important impediment to data use.
+193. The previous evaluation (2008) found data quality issues to be an important impediment to data use.
 With important gains made in data quality, the factors which hinder the further analyses of MICS data relate largely to capacities particularly those at country office level.
-While country office monitoring and evaluation officers cannot be expected to carry out any extensive analyses, it seems that they do not frequently ask further questions of the data sets nor do they routinely tap local resources such as research institutions, and universities for further analyses.
+While CO M&E officers cannot be expected to carry out any extensive analyses, it seems that they do not frequently ask further questions of the data sets nor do they routinely tap local resources such as research institutions, and universities for further analyses.
 Of course, there are notable exceptions to this pattern as well.
 In addition, MICS processes and materials do not always maximize opportunities related to utilization including further analyses.
 As an illustration, there is little coverage of data utilization in the Manual and workshops focused on data dissemination and utilization are not attended by those who would be directly involved in analyses.
-Online survey respondents were largely satisfied with issues of database access but felt that greater standardization was required across MICS data sets.
+On-line survey respondents were largely satisfied with issues of database access but felt that greater standardization was required across MICS data sets.

-193. The 2016 UNFPA independent evaluation of UNFPA support to census to inform decision-making and policy formulation 131 was less positive and found that "the 2010 census round has had a preeminent focus on enhancing the production of census data, placing disproportionately less attention on analysis, data dissemination, and use in policy-making."
-132 So while population censuses are invaluable tools for monitoring progress in development indicators such as the MDGs - census data not only provides the baseline for most indicators, such as the population size of specific groups, but also generates information for indicators on gender equality, education, health and access to natural resources - UNFPA has not yet exploited the full potential of combining census data with specific surveys, administrative sources or new sources of data such as big data.
-The evaluation also revealed a number of important factors that can explain this imbalance.
+194. The 2016 UNFPA independent evaluation of UNFPA support to census to inform decision-making and policy formulation 131 was less positive and found that "the 2010 census round has had a preeminent focus on enhancing the production of census data, placing disproportionately less attention on analysis, data dissemination, and use in policy-making."
+So while population censuses are invaluable tools for monitoring progress in development indicators such as the MDGs - census data not only provides the